 If your answer is “I’m not sure,” or “How can I know if it’s ready?” then we need to remind you about regular professional heating maintenance.

 The word maintenance usually brings to mind a chore that nobody wants to do because it forces everything to shut down for a stretch. (“Sorry, the water to the neighborhood will be shut off for most of Monday for regular plumbing maintenance.”)
 But people also know that maintenance is necessary because it prevents systems and appliances from wearing down rapidly.

 The good news: furnace maintenance isn’t a major chore you have to do yourself, and it only takes the heater out of service for around an hour.
-When you arrange for furnace maintenance in mid fall, when the daytime weather is still warm, you won’t miss the furnace one bit when the technicians inspect it and tune it up.
+When you arrange for furnace maintenance, when the daytime weather is still warm, you won’t miss the furnace one bit when the technicians inspect it and tune it up.
 Maintenance is as easy as calling our office and getting on the schedule.